Ukadiche modak step-by-step recipe with photos.

 9. Add some dough to the mould and press it to the wall of the mould

-10. Add 1 tbsp filling in the center
+10. Add 1 tablespoon filling in the center

 11. Add some dough on top of the filling and press it gently to seal completely